How to put up a panel fence

 Saw the panel flush with the outer edge of the repositioned framing batten.

 Fence posts and panels should be erected alternately as you work down the line of the fence.
 Remember to keep checking that the panels are level and straight using a spirit level.
+Read How to paint a wooden shed or fence.

 The below steps demonstrate securing a panel to a post using galvanised clout nails.
 Fence clips can be used instead.